ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 MATE Tweak has a deep understanding of Brisk Menu and Global Menu capabilities and manages them transparently while switching layouts.
 Switching layouts is far more reliable now too.
 We've removed the *Interface* section from MATE Tweak.
-Sadly all the features the Interface section tweaked have been dropped from GTK3 making them redundant.
+Sadly, all the features the Interface section tweaked have been dropped from GTK3, making the whole section redundant.
 When saving a panel layout the Dock status will be saved too.

 <div align="center">